-- You can see an overview of the adjusted settings in the restrictions page.
+- You can see an overview of the adjusted settings on the restrictions page.

 When accessing the statistics for Quizzes, it is possible to either include or exclude exempted users in quiz statistics:

-You can also apply the exemption directly for the grade item that the quiz is associated to.
-See the Exemptions page for a detailed overview on how to do this.
+You can also apply for the exemption directly for the grade item that the quiz is associated with.
+See the Exemptions page for a detailed overview of how to do this.